Delicious on its own or as a base to your favourite flavours, sweet cream ice cream is a gateway recipe to building the ice cream of your dreams.

 More Cool Treats

-- Using an electric mixer, beat the eggs and sugar together until pale and fluffy.
+- Using an electric hand mixer, beat the eggs and sugar together in a mixing bowl until pale and fluffy.
 Set aside.

 - Warm milk, cream, and salt in a medium heavy-bottomed pot over medium heat until bubbles just begin to form.
 Stir frequently to prevent burning and a skin from forming.